 When compressed, the spinal nerves or cord do not work properly.
-Compressed nerves will pass abnormal signal into the limbs, or worst signals may not get sent at all.
-Common symptoms of a herniated disc include: Stabbing, Shooting, Burning Pain, Electric feeling in limb, Muscle Weakness and Tingling & Numbness
+Compressed nerves will send abnormal signals to the limbs, or, worse, these signals may not get sent at all.
+Common symptoms of a herniated disc include stabbing, shooting, burning pain, an “electric” feeling in the affected limb, muscle weakness and tingling & numbness.

 Physiotherapy rehabilitation is vital in one’s recovery from a herniated disc.
-Your spine was made to move in all directions in fact, your spine needs to be move continuedly to maintain it health.
-People run into problem due to lack of movement which can result in low back stiffness and pain.
-Doing gentle exercises and activities will improve the strength the muscles that support your spine and help reduce pressure forces on the spinal column.
+Your spine was made to move in all directions.
+In fact, your spine needs to be moved continually to maintain its health.
+Many people may experience difficulties due to a lack of movement which can result in lower back stiffness and pain.
+Doing gentle exercises and activities will improve the strength of the muscles that support your spine, and will help to reduce pressure forces on the spinal column.

 DC Physiotherapy are experts in assessing low back pain injuries and picking the right rehabilitation exercise and providing the perfect hands on treatment in clinic.